rakus/quick_change_directory/README.md

 6) A double slash ('//') is equivalent to '/**/'.

-7) A double asteriks _not_ followd by '/' matches zero or more characters (including '/')
+7) A double asterisk _not_ followd by '/' matches zero or more characters (including '/')

 Note: More than two consecutive '*' are handled as '**'.
 The same is true for